Jasonbroker/jasonbroker.github.io/README.md

 HI visitors!

-This is Jason's offical Blog on github.
+This is **Jason's offical Blog** on github.

 I am a iOS dev who live in California.
-I worked for Cuber Dev Team, CA as a iOS engineer.
+I worked for Cuber Dev Team, CA as an iOS engineer.

-I am also every interested in hardware and smart devices.
+I am also every interested in hardware and smart devices designing.

-If any question or wanna make friends with me, please email me.
+If any question or wanna make friends with me, please feel free to email me.

 By the way, you can easily create your own blog by clone mine and simplily change the contents in md folder.